pcafrica/advanced_programming_2023-2024/exam_rules.md

 ## Honesty and plagiarism
 Academic integrity must be upheld.
 Plagiarism will not be tolerated.
 Always cite your sources and ensure that your work is entirely your own.
 Any form of academic dishonesty and cheating will result in severe penalties or disqualification.

 ## Questions and technical issues
-If you encounter questions or technical issues during the exam, please inform the exam invigilator immediately.
+If you have questions or experience technical issues during the exam, please inform the exam invigilator immediately.

 ---